Estimation and inference for the Wasserstein distance between mixing measures in topic models: Our contributions

 Having constructed estimators of the mixture weights admitting $\sqrt{N}$ Gaussian limits, we obtain as a consequence the limiting distribution of our proposed estimator for $W(\balpha^{(i)}, \balpha^{(j)}; d)$.
 The limiting distribution is non-Gaussian and involves an auxiliary optimization problem based on the Kantorovich--Rubinstein dual formulation of the Wasserstein distance: namely, under suitable conditions we have

 where $Z_{ij}$ is a Gaussian vector and $\cF'_{ij}$ is a certain polytope in $\RR^K$.
 The covariance of $Z_{ij}$ and the polytope $\cF'_{ij}$ depend on the parameters of the problem.

-To use this theorem for practical inference, we provide a consistent method of estimating the limit on the right-hand side, and thereby obtain theoretically justified, fully data-driven confidence intervals for $W(\balpha^{(i)}, \balpha^{(j)}; d)$.
-We compare the resulting intervals with those obtained by bootstrap-based methods.
-Though the classical bootstrap is not consistent for this problem, our simulation results in \cref{simulations} show that the $m$-out-of-$N$ bootstrap~\cite{Dumbgen1993} and the derivative-based bootstrap~\cite{fang2019inference} both yield consistent estimates of the limiting distribution, albeit outperformed by the proposed method.
+To use this theorem for practical inference, we provide a consistent method of estimating the limit on the right-hand side, and thereby obtain the first theoretically justified, fully data-driven confidence intervals for $W(\balpha^{(i)}, \balpha^{(j)}; d)$.
+We refer to Theorem \ref{thm_cdf} and Section \ref{sec_est_LT_plugin} for details.